-SaaS is defined as the software distribution model that is deployed on the internet in which a cloud service provider provides applications.
+SaaS is defined as the software distribution model deployed on the internet in which a cloud service provider provides applications.
 It is also known as "on-demand software" or "pay-as-you-go application".
 Here the customer licenses their product via SaaS-providers.
-SaaS market is a rapid-growing one, and with this fast-growing service, SaaS will soon become an active cloud service technology for every organization and companies.
+SaaS market is a rapid-growing one, and with this fast-growing service, SaaS will soon become an active cloud service technology for every organization and company.
 So it's important to understand those users and or buyers the usage of SaaS and why it is suitable.

 The SaaS provides various applications such as:

 - CRM applications

 - Solution to Human Resource (HR)

 - Pre-existing Billing & Invoicing systems

 There are various advantages and disadvantages of SaaS.
 The advantages are:

 - Easy to buy: SaaS's cost is based on monthly or yearly fees allowing new organizations to access the world of business at a low-cost, at least lesser than licensed application.

 - Minimization of Hardware Requirement: All SaaS software is hosted remotely & so there is no or lesser need for hardware for the organizations.